 When changes require them to act, they need to know how systems within a company interact with each other so their solutions don’t end up creating more problems than they solve.
 Prioritization can help leaders be more adaptable because it helps them manage multiple needs, which may even conflict, while still keeping larger organizational goals in sight.

-Truly transformational leaders find ways to inspire, creating enthusiasm and passion that causes others to aspire for better performance and effort.
+Truly transformational leaders find ways to inspire, creating an enthusiasm and passion that causes others to aspire for better performance and effort.
 When employees are inspired, they’re more likely to be highly engaged, which in turn leads to lower rates of absenteeism, higher productivity, and diminished turnover.

 Inspirational leaders are effective at creating a sense of purpose for their teams.
 They communicate goals and challenge employees in ways that make people want to rise up to meet, or exceed, expectations.
 Their combination of emotional appeals and active communication helps these leaders to get to know their team members and better understand how to motivate them.
 By aligning strategic goals with people’s pre-existing values, transformational leaders can create a work environment in which everyone understands why their role is vital to the organization’s success.